logiqai/docs/irondb/getting-started/installation.md

 IRONdb requires one of the following operating systems:

-* RHEL/CentOS 7 (7.4-7.9)
-* Ubuntu 20.04 LTS
 * Ubuntu 22.04 LTS

 Additionally, IRONdb requires the [ZFS](http://open-zfs.org/) filesystem.
-This is available natively on Ubuntu, but for EL7 installs, you will need to obtain ZFS from the [ZFS on Linux](http://zfsonlinux.org/) project.
-The setup script expects a zpool to exist, but you do not need to create any filesystems or directories ahead of time.
-Please refer to the appendix [ZFS Setup Guide](zfs-guide.md) for details and examples.
+This is available natively on Ubuntu.

 Hardware requirements will necessarily vary depending upon system scale and cluster size.
 An appendix with general guidelines for [calculating cluster size](cluster-sizing.md) is provided.
 Please contact us with questions regarding system sizing.